poorsquinky/resume/resume.md

 - Mentoring technical staff for personal and professional advancement

 Vendor Management
-- Evaluating and managing third-party vendors, contracts and agreements
+- Evaluating and managing vendors, contracts and agreements